Gazette Article by Linda Corwin, Winter 1994

 When John and Juliette Garland donated the church to the Episcopalians, they specifically requested that the “property be used as an Episcopal Church and as a final burial lot for the family of John Garland and his descendants forever…at all times free and open to all worshippers alike…”

-The burial lot near the church contains the graves of Susannah and John Garland; the original owner of Patterson Tavern Erastus Patterson; and his daughter Lucia.
+The burial lot near the church contains the graves of Susannah and John Garland, Erastus Patterson (the original owner of Patterson Tavern), and his daughter Lucia.

-In 1903, the original church was given to the first Scandinavian Evangelical Church and was disassembled and moved, board-by-board, to a West Elm Street lot.
-In 1904, Mr. William M. Hoyt donated funds to build a larger church on the site of Christ Church to memorialize his daughter and her children.
-The building, designed by Winnetka architect William Otis, stands as a memorial to Mrs. Emilie Hoyt Fox and her three children, killed in the Iroquois Theater fire in Chicago in 1903.
-The present church is a reminder of our pioneer history and the ideals upon which the village was built.
+In 1904, the original church was given to the First Scandinavian Evangelical Church and was disassembled and moved, board-by-board, to what is now 886 Elm Street.
+That same year, Mr. William M. Hoyt donated funds to build a larger church on the same site of the original Christ Church on Sheridan Road to memorialize his daughter and her children.
+The building, designed by Winnetka architect William Otis, stands as a memorial to Mrs. Emilie Hoyt Fox and her three children, who were killed in the Iroquois Theater fire in Chicago in 1903.